- A. Sherwood Baker, MD, Resident Education Endowment

 The mission of our Family Medicine Residency Program is to train capable, compassionate family physicians who are inspirational leaders in Family and Community Medicine in our state, across the nation as well as around the world.
 To that end, we established an endowed fund dedicated to support family medicine education and residency training.
 Since 2014, money from this fund has provided partial support to medical mission trips taken by Family Medicine Residents.
 Global health training experiences equip residents with the appropriate knowledge, skills and attitudes needed to deliver health care to diverse populations.

-In addition to Global Health Training experiences and our Integrated Residency Program, the Family Medicine Training Opportunity Fund will be used to support other future residency training/medical education projects.
+In addition to Global Health Training experiences and our Integrated Residency Program, the Global Health/Family Medicine Training Fund will be used to support other future residency training/medical education projects.

 Future of Family Medicine Professor

 MU Family and Community Medicine is committed to building a better future for our specialty.
 This is a challenging commitment that requires us to develop innovative ways to teach students, provide comprehensive, patient-centered care to individuals and families, and gain knowledge and understanding from practice-based research.
 In the spring of 2006, we created the Future of Family Medicine Endowment to sustain our efforts to renew and transform the discipline of family medicine.
 Our goal was to establish permanent funding for the time and energy needed to develop a new and improved model of care.
 When this endowment reached $550,000 in 2010, Michael LeFevre, MD, MSPH, vice chair of our department, was named the Future of Family Medicine Professor.

 Jack M. and Winifred S. Colwill Endowed Chair

 Jack M. and Winifred S. Colwill Endowed Professor